akvorado/akvorado/console/data/docs/02-configuration.md

     `akvorado.yaml` configuration file.
 - `asns` maps AS number to names (overriding the builtin ones)
-- `orchestrator-url` defines the URL of the orchestrator to be used by Clickhouse (autodetection when not specified)
+- `orchestrator-url` defines the URL of the orchestrator to be used by ClickHouse (autodetection when not specified)

 The `resolutions` setting contains a list of resolutions.
 Each resolution has two keys: `interval` and `ttl`.
 The first one is the